cehteh/unsynn/COOKBOOK.md

 Notably it provides the [`ToTokens::to_token_iter()`] and [`ToTokens::into_token_iter()`] methods which create the entry points for parsing.

-Moreover since unsynn types do not implement `Display`.
 When textual representation of a parsed entity is required then [`ToTokens::tokens_to_string`] can be used.
+The standard `Display` trait is implemented on top of that, as such every type that has [`ToTokens`] implented can be printed as text.

 ## Composition and Type Aliases